 A mask is just one tool in fighting the spread of the Covid-19.
-Obviously, staying inside and physically distancing are the best options, but if we can't do that, wearing a mask provides a physical barrier to the virus.
+Staying inside, physically distancing and implementing good hand hygiene are the best options, but wearing a mask can also help to slow the spread of the virus in our communities.

 Please note, we do not make P2 or Surgical Masks.
 However, even cloth face masks help contain droplets when people cough or sneeze, which reduces the likelihood of spreading the virus.
 Wearing a mask also discourages you from touching your face.
 According to Victoria's Chief Health Officer Brett Sutton,"Cloth masks are inexpensive, easy to make and simple to use,".